Why is New South Wales undergoing a redistribution?

 Origins of name

-The Division of Warringah is named for the area in which the electoral division is located.
+The Division of Warringah is named for the area in which the electorate is located.
 'Warringah' is believed to be an Aboriginal word meaning 'sign of rain', 'across the waves' or 'sea'.

-The first electoral division of this name was created on 13 September 1922 and was first represented in 1922.
+The first electorate of this name was created on 13 September 1922 and was first represented in 1922.

 Origins of name